 How to make the béchamel sauce

 On medium to high heat, melt the butter in a pot.
 Add the flour slowly and whisk constantly.
-When the butter is completely absorbed by the flour (roux), reduce the heat and start to pour the milk slowly into the mixture.
-Keep whisking constantly so that the béchamel is smooth and no lumps are formed.
-Add the nutmeg and the salt and cook until a creamy result is achieved.
+When the flour absorbs the butter (roux), reduce the heat and start to pour the milk slowly into the mixture.
+Keep whisking constantly so that the béchamel is smooth and has no lumps.
+Add the nutmeg and the salt and cook until the result is creamy.
 Remove the pot from the heat, add the eggs and whisk until well incorporated.
 Pour the béchamel at the top of all the layers of moussaka and bake for 45 minutes or until golden and brown at 180°C (350°F).

 Classic béchamel sauce